wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_coordinator_worker/coordinator_worker_single.md

 ---

-### Many Possible Assumptions
+### Beyond our simple Coordinator-Worker setup

-In this module we have made several assumptions regarding our coordinator-worker setup.
+We have made several assumptions regarding our coordinator-worker setup.
 Our goal was not to consider all possible setups, but instead to consider a simple one that is sufficient to introduce you to notions of scheduling.